-The total weight of the structure shall be no more than 16 ounces (1 pound).
+The total weight of the structure (weight of members and the weight of adhesives) shall be no more than 24 ounces (1.5 pound).
 Bridges that exceed this weight limit will be disqualified.

-Bridge Span
+3.3: Bridge Span

 The bridge will span between tables that are 36 inches apart.
 There will be 8" tall concrete blocks that will be secured to each table 2" from the edge.
 The bridge may rest on the top surface of the table between the concrete blocks OR may sit on top of the concrete blocks.
 The bridge cannot be attached to the blocks in any way.
 The bottom of the bridge ends (the bearing area) must be level and stable and the bridge must be able to stand on its own under the effects of gravity.